vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

     - Same error as before; cant see the System.IO namespace

 #### Notes:
 - Must still navigate to the "Transponder" page to properly send angles/coord. to the cobot; however, it automatically reboots the computer (Basic) after each use.
-This means you have to navigate to the "Transponder" page every time you want to run your program.
     - This doesnt happen in Python.
     - Is there a way to turn this off?
     - Looked in the [Microsoft Doc](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports.serialport?view=dotnet-plat-ext-6.0) and the reboot signal doesnt seem to be coming from here